Easy DIY Shiplap Kitchen Island for $65

 Pro tip: Use peel-and-stick Samplize paint samples for an easy mess-free way to test different paint colors!

-Using a paint brush and foam roller, we gave the shiplap a coat of primer and followed it up with two coats of the gray using Valspar’s Furniture Paint which I highly recommend!
-Check out my Valspar Furniture Paint review here.
+Using a paint brush and foam roller, we gave the shiplap a coat of primer and followed it up with two coats of the gray using Valspar’s Cabinet and Furniture Enamel which I highly recommend!
 If you’re using pre-primed pine shiplap you can skip the priming step!

 We replaced the floral knob on the door with an updated black one, completing the look!
 Here’s how our shiplap kitchen island turned out!

 I love the change!
-For under $25 we were able to add a horizontal shiplap kitchen island to give our kitchen that classic farmhouse feel we’re going for.
+It was a big impact for a small price and we were able to add a horizontal shiplap kitchen island to give our kitchen that classic farmhouse feel we’re going for.
 You could also turn the boards and do a vertical shiplap kitchen island for a more modern feel!

 Go check out the YouTube video for a more in-depth look at how to add the shiplap-look to your space!
 This project really looked amazing after we finished our DIY marble countertops!

-How much does it cost to shiplap and island?
+How much does it cost to shiplap an island?

 The cost of shiplapping an island will vary depending the type of materials you use and the size of your island.
-We used plywood and ripped the boards down to size ourselves and it just cost the amount of a sheet of pine plywood, around $40.
+We used plywood and ripped the boards down to size ourselves and it just cost the amount of a sheet of pine plywood and a few supplies, around $65 total.

-If you use MDF shiplap you’ll pay around $90 for a package of six 6-ft. boards.
-Primed pine shiplap will run you about $115 for a package of six 8-ft. boards.
+If you use MDF shiplap you’ll pay around $149 for a package of ten 8-ft. boards.
+Primed pine shiplap will run you about $76 for a package of six 8-ft. boards.
 You’ll need to calculate the length and height of your island to figure out the amount of materials needed.

 Is shiplap a dying trend?